-A partner in Armstrong Teasdale’s Litigation practice group, Mark Halderman has broad experience in a number of areas, including intellectual property litigation, real estate and land use disputes, and matters arising under the Racketeer Influenced and Corrupt Organizations Act, Title VI and the Individuals with Disabilities Education Act.
+A partner in Armstrong Teasdale’s Intellectual Property practice group, Mark Halderman has broad experience in a number of areas, including intellectual property litigation, real estate and land use disputes, and matters arising under the Racketeer Influenced and Corrupt Organizations Act, Title VI and the Individuals with Disabilities Education Act.

 In the field of intellectual property litigation, Mark’s experience covers all practice areas, with an emphasis on patent litigation.
 He represents both patentees and accused infringers in various fields of technology.
 He also has substantial experience in trademark, trade secret and copyright matters.